fengyujia88/academic-CV-new/content/_index.md

           description: Throughout the course of conducting bioinformatics analyses and meta-analyses, I attained a comprehensive understanding of the R programming language
           icon: r-project
           icon_pack: fab
-        - name: SQL
+        - name: SQL & Navicat
-          description: During the analysis of the MIMIC database, I acquired proficiency in using the SQL language
+          description: During the analysis of the MIMIC database, I acquired proficiency in using the SQL language and Navicat software
           icon: database
           icon_pack: fas
         - name: STATA & Rev Man